PDC-support/hpc-intro-retired/_episodes/01-linux.md

 ---
 ---

-# file archiving [TODO-clean]
+## File archiving

 ``tar`` is the de-facto standard tool for saving many files or directories into a single archive file.
 Archive files may have extenssions *.tar*, *.tar.gz* etc depending on compression.

 ```bash
 # create tar archive gzipped on the way